arastoob/fs-bench/README.md

 </pre>

 ## Supported benchmark modes
-FS-Bench supports static, realtime and trace replay modes:
+FS-Bench supports static, realtime, throughput and trace replay modes:
 - static: this mode evaluates the cost of creating files and directories and reading and writing from/into files.
 The basic operations that can be benchmarked in static mode are _mkdir_, _mknod_, _read_, _write_, _cold-read_ and _write-full-sync_.
 Each benchmark function is run for 60 seconds in this mode with 4 KiB as io size as default.
 The